How to Save Energy with Outdoor Holiday Decorations

 Do you really need that electric toothbrush?
 Electric toothbrushes use energy and produce needless plastic waste for replacement parts, not to mention electrical waste if it breaks.

-Go manual and try an eco-friendly, soft-bristled bamboo toothbrush instead.
+Go manual and try an eco-friendly, soft-bristled bamboo toothbrush instead, like I do.
 Biodegradable, the bamboo toothbrush is not going to negatively impact your eco and carbon footprints like the electric toothbrush will.

 If you don’t like any of the above swaps I suggested and want to keep using your appliances as-is, at least consider swapping the out for an ENERGY STAR rated model when it’s time to upgrade.